-StoryRunners hosts the Orlando School of Storying at the Wycliffe Activity Center and at Cru’s headquarters, both in sunny Orlando, Florida.
+StoryRunners hosts the Orlando School of Storying at the Wycliffe Activity Center and at Lake Hart (Cru’s headquarters) in sunny Orlando, Florida.

 Departure: Your flight should depart no earlier than 5:00 p.m.
 If you want to take the JESUS Film Recording Studio Tour, your flight should depart at 6:00 p.m. or later.

-This all-inclusive workshop package of training and coaching, on-site lodging, 5 breakfast, 4 lunches, 4 dinners, snacks, and airport ground transfers is $495 per person.
-Commuter cost is $325 and includes workshop, 4 lunches, 4 dinners, and snacks.
+This all-inclusive workshop package of training and coaching, on-site lodging, 5 breakfast, 4 lunches, 4 dinners, snacks, and airport ground transfers is $495 – $875 per person, depending upon your housing option.
+Commuter cost is $350 and includes workshop, 4 lunches, 4 dinners, and snacks.
 One lunch and one dinner are on your own.

-Three-bedroom apartments with two full baths.
+Two-bedroom and three-bedroom apartments.
 A married couple has a master bed/bath suite.
-Other participants each has his/her own twin-sized bed, possibly sharing a bedroom.
+Other participants share a bathroom and a bedroom, but each person has a single bed.
 Unmarried men and women do not share an apartment.

 - 1:45 p.m. – 3:15 p.m.: Airport pickups at Orlando International airport (MCO)